adambard/learnxinyminutes-docs/javascript.html.markdown

     console.log("Hello World")
 }

-// Also, I put the word "equivalent" in double quotes because a function defined
+// "Equivalent" refers to the fact that a function defined
 // using the arrow function cannnot be called before the definition.
 // The following is an example of invalid usage: